openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

 postMessage(message: Object, options?: PostMessageOptions): void

 Sends a message to the worker thread.
-The message data is transferred using the structured clone algorithm.
+The data type of the message must be sequenceable.
+For details about the sequenceable data types, see [More Information](#more-information).

 **System capability**: SystemCapability.Utils.Lang